scriptrdotio/howto/remote/invoke_rest_api.md

 ## How to issue a POST request with application/x-www-form-urlencoded or multipat/form-data content

+- Open your [workspace](https://www.scriptr.io/workspace) and create a new script
 - In that case, you can pass the content as key/value pairs using the **params** property

 ```